 7. Pecan Pie

 Unlike Cheesecake, there’s no debate that Pecan Pie was invented in America.
+There’s also no debate that bakers in New Orleans bake delectable versions.
 The only debate involves how to pronounce it.
 Some Northerners pronounce the word ‘pecan’ so that it rhymes with ‘man’ while Southerners rhyme the word with ‘don’.
 But we digress.

 What really matters is that Pecan Pie is a sweet yet utterly nutty dessert favorite in the American South where bakers from Tennessee to Texas add a healthy amount of Karo syrup to a mixture that includes butter, eggs, sugar and lots of pecans.
-We always eat a slice when we’re in southern cities like Memphis and New Orleans and have even enjoyed great versions of Pecan Pie in Philadelphia.
+We always eat a slice when we’re in southern cities like Memphis and New Orleans.
+We’ve even enjoyed great versions of Pecan Pie in Philadelphia.

 8. Grilled Pecan Pie

 The Camellia Grill doesn’t stop at grilling plain and chocolate slices of Pecan Pie.
-The iconic New Orleans diner takes the extra stop of topping these ooey-gooey slices with scoops of vanilla ice cream upon request.
+The iconic New Orleans diner takes the extra stop of topping their ooey-gooey pie slices with scoops of vanilla ice cream upon request.
 The ice cream is worth the additional cost and calories.

 Where to Eat Finger-Licking-Good Grilled Pecan Pie in New Orleans